inayasf01-glitch/Hands-On-Projects/README.md

 # Hands-On-Projects
-A collection of mini project reports that I have consturcted while doing various projects
+A collection of mini project reports that I have constructed while doing various projects